-Gut peptides The satiety cascade begins in the gastrointestinal tract, and signals to the brain from the gut that control food intake include nutrients, neural signals and hormones.
-The hormone GLP-1 (7-36) amide, already exploited for treatment of diabetes and obesity is just one product of the preproglucagon gene; others including oxyntomodulin and glucagon also have anorectic effects.
-Other gut hormones shown to reduce food intake in humans include cholecystokinin (CCK), peptide YY (3-36) (PYY) and pancreatic polypeptide.
-The stomach also produces the orexigenic peptide, ghrelin.
-Development of agonists (or antagonists in the case of ghrelin) of these peptides has been the focus of much interest [38].
-Given the relatively modest effects of individual peptides, and redundancy in the system, and the fact that the native peptides have a short half-life there has been increasing interest in developing long-acting analogues, combination treatments and hybrid molecules with effects on more than one receptor to maximise effects [39].
-Examples of hybrid drugs include single molecules that act on both GLP1 and glucose-dependent insulinotropic polypeptide (GIP) receptors, GLP1 and GLP2 receptors or on GLP1 and glucagon receptors; triple agonists have also been developed [40].
-At present little data is available but this seems a promising area for future research.
+Gut peptides The satiety cascade begins in the gastrointestinal tract and signals from the gut to the brain that control food intake include nutrients, neural signals and hormones.
+The hormone GLP-1 (7–36) amide, which is already being exploited for treatment of diabetes and obesity, is just one product of the preproglucagon gene; others, including oxyntomodulin and glucagon, also have anorectic effects.
+Other gut hormones shown to reduce food intake in humans include cholecystokinin (CCK), peptide YY (3–36) (PYY) and pancreatic polypeptide.
+The stomach also produces the orexigenic peptide ghrelin.
+The development of agonists (or antagonists in the case of ghrelin) of these peptides has been the focus of much interest [38].
+Given the relatively modest effects of individual gut peptides, their redundancy in the system and the fact that native peptides have a short half-life, there has been increasing interest in the development of long-acting analogues, combination treatments and hybrid molecules with effects on more than one receptor to maximise beneficial outcomes [39].
+Examples of hybrid drugs include single molecules that act on both GLP-1 and glucose-dependent insulinotropic polypeptide (GIP) receptors, GLP-1 and GLP-2 receptors, or on GLP-1 and glucagon receptors; triple agonists have also been developed [40].
+At present little data is available regarding these hybrid therapies but this seems a promising area for future research.

 Summary and conclusion

-Given that most type 2 diabetes is obesity-related it makes sense to favour treatments that promote weight loss and to consider use of specific anti-obesity treatments to support Patients’ efforts at lifestyle change.
-SGLT2 inhibitors and GLP1RAs are already available and seem likely to play a greater role in diabetes management in the future, especially given the favourable results of recent cardiovascular outcome trials.
-Combinations of weight loss drugs and glucose lowering drugs and the use of some drugs for both indications is blurring the distinction between obesity and diabetes treatments.
-Newer obesity treatments show promise in the treatment of diabetes and their use seems likely to increase over time.
+Given that most type 2 diabetes is obesity-related, it makes sense to favour treatment strategies that promote weight loss.
+It is also important to consider the use of specific ‘anti-obesity’ treatments to support an individual’s efforts at lifestyle change.
+Combinations of weight-loss drugs and glucose-lowering agents for obesity/diabetes management, and the use of some drugs in either of these categories for both indications blurs the distinction between obesity and diabetes treatments.
+For example, SGLT2i and GLP-1 RAs are already available glucose-lowering agents that promote modest reductions in weight and are likely to play a greater role in the management of diabetes in the future, especially given the favourable results of their use in recent cardiovascular outcome trials.
+On the other hand, novel obesity-specific treatments show promise in diabetes management and, hence, their use in the treatment of diabetes seems likely to increase over time.

-AcknowledgementsJohn Wilding is an employee of the University of Liverpool.FundingThere was no specific funding for this work.personal
+Acknowledgements JW is an employee of the University of Liverpool.

+Funding No specific grant from any funding agency in the public, commercial or not-for-profit sectors was received for this work.

+Duality of interests Consultancy (institutional) from AstraZeneca, Boehringer Ingelheim, Janssen, Lilly, Orexigen; grants to the institution from Takeda, Novo Nordisk and AstraZeneca; lecture fees (personal and institutional) from Astellas, AstraZeneca, Boehringer Ingelheim, Janssen, Lilly, Novo Nordisk, Orexigen, Sanofi.

+Contribution statement

+The author was the sole contributor to this review article

-Table 1 Approved drugs for obesitya and their effects in type 2 diabetes
+Table 1 Drugs for obesity and their effects in type 2 diabetes